stillron/devops-learning-roadmap/learning-plan.md

 **Progress Tracking:** Mark each week ✅ complete, 🕐 in progress, or ❌ blocked.
 **Portfolio Focus:** Every project should have screenshots, diagrams, and thorough documentation.
-**Interview Ready:** By month 6, you'll have 4-5 production-quality projects to discuss in technical interviews.
+**Interview Ready:** By month 6, you'll have 5-6 production-quality projects to discuss in technical interviews, including a real-world Lambda to containerized architecture migration.